-The largest source of scholarships at Johnson State College is institutional merit scholarships.
-Institutional merit scholarships are generally awarded based on stated criteria such as grade point average, SAT or ACT score, or exceptional talent.
-Other scholarships may be awarded based on affiliation with a certain group, or interest in a specific subject area like math or science, etc. Need-based scholarships and grants are awarded based upon a student’s financial need.
+Institutional merit scholarships are the largest source of scholarships at Johnson State College.
+They are funded by alumni and friends of JSC and generally are awarded based on particular criteria, such as grade point average, SAT/ACT score or exceptional talent.
+Other scholarships may be awarded based on affiliation with a certain group or interest in a specific subject area, such as math or science.
+Need-based scholarships and grants are awarded based on financial need.
 Some scholarships are awarded based on both merit and financial need.

-Current full- and part-time students, new students and transfer students are invited and encouraged to apply for a scholarship.
-Explore the links below to find information about JSC scholarships and scholarship applications.
+Current full- and part-time students, new students and transfer students are encouraged to apply for a JSC institutional scholarship.
+Explore the links below to find information about JSC scholarships and the application process.

 - Scholarships for First-Year and Transfer Students

 - Scholarships for Current Students

 Johnson State College is an NCAA Division III institution and per NCAA regulations is prohibited from offering any athletically related financial aid.
 Athletic participation, leadership or ability is never considered in selecting recipients for scholarships offered by the college.

 Like all Johnson State College students, NCAA Division III student-athletes are permitted to receive institutional grants and scholarships from JSC provided they meet the award criteria.